teddyhn/FlaskRPG/README.md

 # FlaskRPG

-A front end client built for a Flask API server demonstrating a room generation algorithm in a game appropriately named...
-FlaskRPG.
+A 2D game built in React and Python (Flask) demonstrating an algorithm that generates 4-way connected rooms.
 Source code for the Flask API can be found [here](https://github.com/Team-Big-Bosses/CS-Build-Week-1-Flask).

 ![Screenshot](./client/src/assets/screenshot.png)